 Visit the NOAA Marine Fisheries Website for more information about the Section 120 application and authorization.

-Pinniped Branding on the West Coast
+Pinniped Branding on the West Coast (pdf)

 California sea lion predation has been identified as a concern in the Draft Upper Willamette River Salmon and Steelhead Recovery Plan, which describes the many factors having a negative impact on salmon and steelhead populations in the basin.
-ODFW is conducting the hazing program under the authority of and consistent with the policies set in the Marine Mammal Protection Act.